List of school attacks in China: November 2016

 On November 25, at around 11:40 a.m.
-58-year-old Lei Mingyue (雷明跃) entered an after-school care center in Hantai District and attacked students lining up for lunch with an axe.
+58-year-old Lei Mingyue (雷明跃) entered an after-school care center in Hantai District, Shaanxi, and attacked students lining up for lunch with an axe.
 After wounding seven female students from Beiguan Primary School he fled the premises, injuring two passersby during his escape.
 He was later arrested by police and stated that he carried out the attack as revenge on society after he was arrested twice for theft.

+March 2017

+On March 28, 2017, in Yuncheng, Shaanxi, Chai Qingkui, a man suspected of having mental problems, stormed into an elementary school and attacked children with a knife, one student was killed and an unknown number of persons injured.
+The perpetrator escaped and was arrested on the same day.

 May 2017

 A driver angry over the loss of his overtime pay set fire to his school bus in the city of Weihai, Shandong, killing all 13 people aboard the bus, including 11 children from China and South Korea, the driver himself and a teacher.
 The driver ignited gasoline, which he had bought earlier, while the bus was travelling through a tunnel in Weihai that is home to many South Korean businesses.
 Police determined that the fire started on the floor of the bus next to the driver's seat, where the cap to a cigarette lighter and gasoline residue were found.